ZaidMaslouhi/ZaidMaslouhi/README.md

-Hi 👋 My name is zaid maslouhi
+Hi 👋 My name is Zaid Maslouhi
 ==============================

-software engineering student
+software engineer
 ----------------------------

 i've been learning to code for 5 years. i started with C++, but have really found a passion for backend development.